Visiting the Flight 93 National Memorial in Shanksville, PA

 Why You Should Go

 Visiting the Flight 93 National Memorial is not just about learning history — it’s about feeling history.
 Standing on that windswept hill, surrounded by quiet fields, you’ll come away with a deep sense of loss, but also an undeniable sense of hope and resilience.
-It’s a place that reminds us of the extraordinary courage of ordinary people and the profound cost of freedom.

 Books About Flight 93